 How to prepare

-You will not need to do anything special to prepare for your ultrasound.
 It is recommended that you wear comfortable, loose-fitting clothing.
 Separate top and bottom pieces are recommended so you can easily expose your mid-section for the exam.

 What to expect

 You will be lying on your back on an exam table for your ultrasound.
 The exam table may be partially or fully reclined.
 A colorless, water-based gel will be applied to your abdomen.
 The gel is used to create better contact for transfer of sound waves during the ultrasound.
 The ultrasound technologist will press a handheld wand firmly to your skin and begin to move it back and forth across a small area.
 The exam should be relatively painless, although there may be some discomfort as firm pressure is applied with the transducer.

 If it is determined that a transvaginal ultrasound is needed, your experience will be similar to a gynecological exam.
 You will be lying on your back with feet in stirrups, and a transducer will be inserted into your vagina.
 This type of test is most common in early pregnancy.